Associate Professor of Theology

 - PhD, Early Judaism, Durham University (ABD)

-- PhD, New Testament, Southeastern Seminary
+- PhD, Biblical Studies, Southeastern Seminary

 - MAR, Biblical Studies, Yale University Divinity School